Dana Dumitrașcu is a Life Coach, couples counselor and vocational counselor.

 Between 2013-2018 Dana was honored as a Young Global Leader with the World Economic Forum.

-Dana Dumitrascu is a Vocational Counselor and a Transformative Family Mediator.
+Dana Dumitrascu is a Life Coach, Vocational Counselor and Transformative Family Mediator.
 She is a Lector with Calea Victoriei Foundation in Bucharest, a mother with a big family, and a poet.
 She is a Mentor with She Is Mom and hopes to contribute to other people’s lives in the process of clarifying their vocation or making important life decisions.

 2015 was an important year for me – it’s when I started my path towards becoming a family mediator.
 I had been a communications and multiculturalism consultant and trainer for over 16 years at the time, so discovering the worlds of sociology, decision-making, and psychology was what changed my own life and career path.